angular/angular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 When a component declares a dependency, Angular tries to satisfy that dependency with its own `ElementInjector`.
 If the component's injector lacks the provider, it passes the request up to its parent component's `ElementInjector`.

-The requests keep forwarding up until Angular finds an injector that can handle the request or runs out of ancestor `ElementInjector` hierarchies.This approach allows different parents to tweak the behavior of the same child component differently within their respective trees, rather than being constrained by the module where the child belongs.
+The requests keep forwarding up until Angular finds an injector that can handle the request or runs out of ancestor `ElementInjector` hierarchies.
+This approach allows different parents to tweak the behavior of their child components differently within their respective trees, even though these child components are based on the same class.
+This means that components of the same class can exhibit different behaviors depending on the providers configured in the parent’s ElementInjector.

 If Angular doesn't find the provider in any `ElementInjector` hierarchies, it goes back to the element where the request originated and looks in the `EnvironmentInjector` hierarchy.
 If Angular still doesn't find the provider, it throws an error.